• About

 Instructions

-• Transfer chicken thighs to a clean plate and pat dry with a paper towel.
-Generously season both sides with salt, black pepper, and Italian seasoning.
+• Prepare the chicken: Pat the chicken dry with paper towels.
+This helps the skin become crispy.
+Then, season both sides with salt, black pepper, and Italian seasoning.

 Jessica’s Notes

-• Leftovers: Keep leftovers stored in an airtight container in the refrigerator for up to 3 days.
+Leftovers and Freezing: Store leftovers stored in an airtight container in the refrigerator for up to 3 days.
 Reheat in the microwave for approximately 1 minute, or until reheated.
+Freezing is not recommended.

 Nutritional Information